 Rotating proxies constitute a very effective method of protecting your real identity while browsing the internet.
 But while many people use them simply for the sake of anonymity, rotating proxies have a wide variety of other use cases.
 Some of the most common ones include web scraping, travel fare aggregation, ad verification, SEO and social media research, price comparison, and many more.
 These proxies can also be used on ticketing and sneaker sites in some situations, however, you may want to go with a more specialized service that offers dedicated proxies if those are your preferred use cases.

 As far as choosing the best proxy provider is concerned, there are certainly plenty of good options at your disposal, as we hopefully demonstrated in this article.
-Our number 1 choice at the moment is Luminati because this is one of the few companies that offers a truly all-in-one package that can not only get the job done but is also very easy to use.
-However, if Luminati falls outside your price range, there are cheaper options out there like Smartproxy and Storm Proxies that are also worth considering.
+Our number 1 choice at the moment is Smartproxy because this is one of the few companies that offers a truly all-in-one package that can not only get the job done but is also very easy to use.
+However, if you prefer enterprise services and bigger networks, then you should consider Bright Data or Shifter.

 Linux might not be the preferred operating system of most regular users, but it’s definitely the go-to choice for the majority of developers and programmers.
 While other operating systems can also get the job done pretty well, Linux is a more specialized OS that was…